 (e) the carrying out of work for the maintenance of any building or structure where that work does not materially affect the external appearance of the building or structure.

-(2) In subregulation (1) “routine work” means work for the purposes of repair, maintenance or upkeep but does not include any new construction or alteration.
+(2) In subregulation (1) routine work means work for the purposes of repair, maintenance or upkeep but does not include any new construction or alteration.

 4. Application for approval